 Things are not as the couple planned when they found each other, fell in love, and got married.
 The vision of their “happily ever after” story (metaphorically sitting together on their front porch through their golden years) is destroyed, and they don’t initially know how to begin their story again.
 The real danger is getting stuck in the victim’s story, with feelings like, “This isn’t the life I planned and signed on for; this isn’t the life my spouse promised me; I was going to have financial and relationship security, and now I am having to start all over again; this isn’t fair.”
 If divorcing parties cannot figure out how to move beyond this stage, they will be stuck there; I have had some clients stay there and dwell in that place the rest of their lives.

-Making this choice to stay stuck in denial or grief must be comfortable and give them some feeling that they desire, or they wouldn’t stay there.
-Some people may not have the ability to know how to get unstuck; if they are willing to see a counselor, who can help them face the hard work of personal growth and if they have a willingness to work grow and accept or even embrace change, they may come out on the other side stronger and wiser than they ever imagined.
-I have seen clients who say to themselves and by their actions, “This is not what I planned, but it could have been that I was widowed, so now even though things didn’t turn out as I planned, I need to roll up my sleeves and get busy writing my new life story: now that the first plan is gone, what do I want the rest of my life to look like?”
-It is almost like they are back at that stage of life, usually when they were young, where the world is their oyster–and they spend time dreaming, “What do I want to be when I grow up?”
+Making the choice to stay stuck in denial or grief must be comfortable and give them some feeling that they desire, or they wouldn’t stay there.
+Some people may not have the ability to know how to get unstuck; if they are willing to see a counselor, who can help them face the hard work of personal growth, and if they have a willingness to work, grow and accept or even embrace change, they may come out on the other side of their divorce stronger and wiser than they ever imagined.
+I have seen clients who say to themselves and by their actions say, “This is not what I planned, but it could have been that I was widowed, so now even though things didn’t turn out as I planned, I need to roll up my sleeves and get busy writing my new life story: now that the first plan is gone, what do I want the rest of my life to look like?”
+It is almost like they are back at that stage of life, usually when they were young, where the world was their oyster – and they spent time dreaming, “What do I want to be when I grow up?”
 There is an quote from Albert Einstein that reads: “I must be willing to give up what I am in order to become what I will be.”

 So, you have choices if you find yourself in a divorce: